Blue And Red States Concerned About New Tax Law

 But if all 700,000 take the standard deduction on both their federal and state tax returns, the state is expected to collect about $483 million more.

-The federal changes also reduce the personal exemption taxpayers can claim on their income taxes to zero.
+The federal changes also reduce the personal exemption that taxpayers can claim on their income taxes to zero.
 Schaufele said it's unclear whether this would eliminate Maryland's personal exemption.
 If it does, state revenues stand to gain another $1.2 billion.

 For states expecting a financial boost from the federal changes, "in the short run, it could turn out to be a great thing," said Blair-Stanek.
 "But over the long run, it will definitely increase the pressure on state and local governments to reduce taxes, or at least rein in increases."